Chandragupta Maurya: Dynastic marriage-alliance with Seleucus

 The exact extent of the acquired territories is unknown.
 A modest interpretation limits the extension to the western Indus Valley, including the coast of eastern Gedrosia (Balochistan) up to the Malan mountain raing (Hingol river), the Punjab, (Note: Boesche (2003): "taking much of western India (the Punjab and the Sindh) from the Greeks and concluding a treaty with Seleucus") and the eastern part of Paropamisadae (Gandhara).
 Arachosia (Kandahar, present-day Afghanistan), is a possibility, while Aria (present-day Herat, Afghanistan) is also often mentioned, but rejected by contemporary scholarship.
 Tarn, writing in 1922, and Coningham and Young, have questioned the inclusion of eastern Afghanistan (Kabul-Kandahar), Coningham and Young noting that "a growing number of researchers would now agree that the Ashokan edicts may have represented 'an area of maximum contact rather than streamlined bureaucratic control'."
 Coningham & Young also question the extent of control over the lower Indus Valley, following Thapar, noting that this may have been an area of peripheral control.
 Raymond Allchin also notes the absence of major cities in the lower Indus valley.

 The details of the engagement treaty are also not known.
 Since the extensive sources available on Seleucus never mention an Indian princess, it is thought that Chandragupta himself or his son Bindusara marrying a Seleucid princess, in accordance with contemporary Greek practices to form dynastic alliances.
-The Mahavamsa states that Chandragupta married a daughter of Seleucus not long after the latter's defeat.
+The Rajavamsa states that Chandragupta married a daughter of Seleucus I and Apama not long after the latter's defeat.
 As well, an Indian Puranic source, the Pratisarga Parva of the Bhavishya Purana, described the marriage of Chandragupta with a Greek ("Yavana") princess, daughter of Seleucus.